On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Quality of the models

 \section{Quality of the models}

-In the current section\footnote{Here, in order to reduce the number of possible scenarios we work with $\nu_{\rm LF}^{\rm obs}=18 $~Hz for XTE 1550-56 and then briefly comment on the effect that the alternative choice, $\nu_{\rm LF}^{\rm obs}=10$~Hz, would have on the conclusions.
-For GRO 1655-40 we work with $5.4\pm0.3 M_\odot$.
-The role that an alternative value, e.g. $6.30\pm0.27 M_\odot$, might have is commented on in subsection \ref{mass_uncertainty}.} we propose a simple method to estimate the quality of the models.
+In the current section we propose a simple method to estimate the quality of the models.
 We would like to know what is the average success of the models.
 What do we mean by ``average success''?
 Each of the models provides an interval of values for the masses of the observed objects.
 It appears that the prediction of a given model and the mass obtained through dynamical measurement are in agreement in some cases and in conflict in others.
 One might ask, which situation is more likely to occur?
 Is a given model more likely to provide correct mass bounds or not?
 Can failures be attributed to random errors or are they systematic and should be treated as an indication of a bad model?
 In the current section we propose a simple statistical approach to this problem which allows us to identify the models for which the discrepancies between predictions and observations are either too big or too frequent.

 In a typical situation we would have a sample of experimental values for the mass of a given object.
 The sample mean is taken as the best estimate of the mass.
 Here, we are confronted with a different situation.
 We have one measurement for each of the three objects.
 Their average does not give us any useful information.
 We suggest, however, that there is something that the three objects, and all other objects which display HF QPOs in 3:2 ratio and LF QPOs in their X-ray spectra, might have in common and that can be averaged -- the relative position of their reference (or observed) mass in the interval of masses that a given model for the HF QPOs provides for them.